sf-wdi-26/modules/w04/d04/m1-active-record-models/readme.md

 You can probably guess what this line - `add_column :artists, :instruments, :string` - says: "add a column to the artists table called 'instruments' with a string as its data type".
 Run `rake db:migrate:status` for "funzies" (you should have two migration files, one `up` and one `down`), but when you want to migrate run `rake db:migrate` and BAM, you have a new column.

 Make a migration _every_ time you need to change your database – whether it's adding or removing things, no exceptions!
 Changing the database in any way means making a new migration, and telling the computer what you need done.
 Think of it as an assistant; you don't do the tedious Postgres work, you just tell it what needs doing and tell it to go do it.
-If you make changes in other ways to your local database, a team member who has cloned the same project will loose state with you.
-Running migrations of your other team members *is how* your both your separate local databases stay in state!
+If you make changes in other ways to your local database, a team member who has cloned the same project will lose state with you.
+Running migrations of your other team members *is how* both of your separate local databases stay in state!

 #### Changing or deleting column